Policy 5216 – Purchasing Card (LaCarte)

 - P-Card – A credit account issued in an employee’s name.
 This account is direct liability of the State and is paid by each agency.
 P-Card accounts are an alternate means of payment for purchases of goods and services.

 - Transaction Documentation – All documents pertaining to a transaction.
 The documentation is also used for reconciliation at the end of the billing cycle and is to be retained (and scanned) with the monthly reconciliation documentation for review and audit purposes.
-Examples of transaction documentation include, but are not limited to: itemized purchase receipts/invoices (with complete item descriptions, not generic such as “general merchandise”, receiving documents, credits, disputes, and written approvals.
+Examples of transaction documentation include, but are not limited to: original itemized purchase receipts/invoices (with complete item descriptions, not generic such as “general merchandise”), receiving documents, credits, disputes, and written approvals.

 - WORKS Workflow – Bank of America’s online system that includes user profiles and transaction workflow.